 Removing Ice After the Fact

 Not everyone is glued to the weather forecast, so we won’t always know when ice is going to form on our properties.
-So for those looking to remove ice after the fact, here’s a few options:
+So for those looking to remove ice after the fact, here are a few options:

 - Driveway Salt – This is the most popular option, as it does a pretty good job at melting ice.
 You can also lay some of this salt out before a big storm to prevent ice from forming and the early snow from sticking.
 While this stuff does work, the runoff of it can seriously damage the nearby soil and plants — so be careful!